 At Brigstock School we are committed to providing our children with a broad, balanced curriculum that is relevant and meaningful.
 We strive for academic excellence and at the same time we want our children to be confident, independent learners who apply their skills in a range of ways.
-Our DAY 10 CURRICULUM was established in September 2014 as a way of creating a bespoke extra curriculum within the school.
-Each term our Day 10 curriculum has a different focus, centred on the needs of our children, our school and its wider community at that time.
-Every 10th day, we spend either a morning or an afternoon working in Day 10 groups on activities relating to the current theme.
+Our DAY 10:10 CURRICULUM was established in September 2014 as a way of creating a bespoke extra curriculum within the school.
+Each term this bespoke curriculum has a different focus, centred on the needs of our children, our school and its wider community at that time.

 “Day 10 IS Brigstock School!
 It shows that we all work together so well, and we do lots of our best things when we do that.
 I love the Tree of Life and the big school picture because they show how all of us can work together to do something that is AMAZING!”

-Ofsted praised the Day 10 work, and during our SIAMS inspection it was a strong contributory factor towards our OUTSTANDING judgement.
+Ofsted also praised the Day 10:10 work, and during our SIAMS inspection it was a strong contributory factor towards our OUTSTANDING judgement.